I Didn't Hear An Apology from the World Economic Forum. Did You?

 But if you have ever been sued, or had your license to practice yanked, been repeatedly assaulted in print and on television by the harridans of our time, you will know how that felt.
 You know what it did to his nervous system, to his well-being.
 It was like the needle was bang over in the red zone of fight, flight or freeze.
 For a decade.
 Same with Steyn, more than a decade of frivolous lawsuits which he won, but not after blood and treasure was spent.
 And a million dollar fine levied.

 All in support of a lie.
 A lie proven in court to be a lie.
 The lie of catastrophic climate change.
-Michael Mann, who sued him, could not come up with the evidence behind his hockey stick graph.
+The creep, Michael Mann, who sued him could not come up with the evidence behind his hockey stick graph.
+And he lost the case.

 This was deliberate.
 Break the truth.